PartooFR/jobs/back_end/One/mamba/README.md

 #Mamba

-I'm *still* working on this Pyramid application.
-Basically, it is meants to display user's boards, cards or lists using Trello API.
+This App was my first trial with Pyramid Framework.
+Basically, it is meant to display user's boards, cards or lists using Trello API.
-Given that I started learning how to use Pyramid less than a week ago, this pretty basic.
+Given that I started learning how to use Pyramid less than a week ago, this is pretty basic.
 For what I can tell, there is still room for improvment.

 The docs are detailed here :